grantjenks/python-sortedcontainers/docs/introduction.rst

 ---------

-A :doc:`SortedSet<sortedset>` is a collection of distinct objects in which an order is imposed on the members according to their ordered relation to each other.
-The API is similar to the :doc:`SortedList<sortedlist>` and built-in set containers.
+A :doc:`SortedSet<sortedset>` is a collection of distinct objects in which an order is imposed on the members according to their sorted relation to each other.
+The API is similar to the :doc:`SortedList<sortedlist>` and built-in ``set`` type.
 Iterating a SortedSet yields the items in sorted order.

     >>> from sortedcontainers import SortedSet
     >>> s = SortedSet([3, 1, 0, 2])